What Does Lacewing Mean?

 A lacewing is a small insect with a slender body and clear, lace-like, membranous wings.
 Lacewings are considered to be beneficial insects, rather than pest insects.

 Enter lacewings, which are an organic gardener's ally in the fight against aphids.
-Lacewings can be purchased at various gardening centers so that growers don't have to resort to potentially harmful pesticides, which, while saving their crop, ultimately make it less marketable to cannabis connoisseurs.
+Lacewings can be purchased at various gardening centers so that growers don't have to resort to potentially harmful pesticides.

 Adult lacewings can lay as many as 200 eggs at a time, usually located close to an aphid colony on the undersides of the leaves.
 Once the larvae hatch, they will climb off of the leaf to hunt and eat aphids.
 They’ll do this for two to three weeks, and then they will spin their cocoons and undergo metamorphosis to become flying adults in about five days.